meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 ### Using facets

-Like filters, facets must be added to the `filterableAttributes` list in the index's settings before they can be used.
+Like any other filter, attributes you want to use as facets must be added to the `filterableAttributes` list in the index's settings before they can be used.

 Once they have been configured, you can search for facets with the `filter` search parameter.